-Keep in mind, however – the free version of Pretty Links won't automatically replace URLs on your website for you.
-If you're using that version, you'll want to look for the links you want to replace and do so manually, using the cloaked alternatives you just set up.
+Keep in mind, the free version of Pretty Links won't automatically replace URLs on your website for you.
+If you're using that version, you'll want to look for the links you want to replace and do so manually by using the cloaked alternatives you just set up.

 There's a reason link cloaking is a standard practice among internet affiliates – it works.
 With the right cloaking tools, you can create attractive, memorable links that give users the information they need.
 Moreover, you can hide your affiliate IDs from scripts seeking to hijack your sales.

 If you're using the Pretty Links plugin, getting started with link cloaking is simple.
 All you have to do is add a new link and customize the URL you want to use, then choose which type of redirection to apply.

 Do you have any questions about link cloaking in general or Pretty Links in particular?
 Let's go over them in the comments section below!

 Hi Heather, Thanks for reaching out!
 If you'll contact us via https://prettylinks.com/support/, we'll be happy to help.
 Have a great day.
 Syble

 March 13, 2021

 Hello, Very useful information. i have a question for you, can i use pretty link for Amazon Associate? it is free or should i have to purchase a premium?
 Thanks

 March 18, 2021